Alyxion/Udacity_AzureMLEngineer/Project_01_Optimizing_a_Pipeline/README.md

 The Azure AutoML task for logistic regression tried overall 29 different model and hyperparamter combinations including RandomForest, LightGBM, ExtremeRandomTreets, XGBoost, StackEnsemble, GradientBoosting, a simple LogisticRegression as we used it via SciKit and a VotingEnsemble.

 The setup of the pipeline itself was rather easy - you have to define a task, in our case a classification, the main metric, to be able to compare the performance we optimized for accuracy here as well, the dataset to use, the column in it which represents your target label and optionally the compute cluster to use for the AutoML job.
+I configured a timeout of 30 minutes and 5 cross validations.

 The original notebook of this exercise did not use a compute cluster but executed the AutoML job locally.
 As this is of course far from reality I changed the configuration to use my previous created cluster for the job.
 Unfortunately but not surprisingly this did not work anymore with a locally, memory resident Pandas dataframe as it was solved in the example code.

 But after some authorization hurdles I managed to upload the cleaned data as temporary Pandas dataframe via TabularDataSetFactory.register_pandas_dataframe to make it available to the whole cluster and could execute the AutoML jobs at scale.
 Overall the ML job ran for 42 minutes.

-The best forming model was a Voting Ensemble with an accuracy of 91.684%.
+The best forming model was a Voting Ensemble with an accuracy of 91.684%, it combined several strong algorithms, namely  'LightGBM', 'XGBoostClassifier', 'XGBoostClassifier', 'XGBoostClassifier', 'XGBoostClassifier', 'LightGBM', 'RandomForest' and combined their prediction with the following weightings:

+LightGBM: 0.2857142857142857
+XGBoostClassifiers: 0.07142857142857142, 0.21428571428571427, 0.07142857142857142, 0.14285714285714285
+LightGBM once more: 0.14285714285714285 and a RandomForest approach with a weight of 0.07142857142857142.

 A great benefit of AzureML was that it did not just provide a ready-to-use model but also the possibility to analyze why this model performed better in which features had the biggest influence on the outcome.